mechatour/TrainCheck/README.md

 # Train Check

-A simple python program to query the API from realtimetrains.co.uk to give you a list of train details (previous hour, current, next hour & tomorrow).
-Provide two stations (using the tiploc format)
+A project to use a waveshare e-paper (specifically the 4.2 inch model) connected to a Raspberry Pi to display train times in the UK.

+The project uses the excellent API available from [realtimetrains.co.uk](realtimetrains.co.uk).

-At present defaults to 7am in the morning, but will be tweaked.
+At present defaults to 6am and 7am in the morning to display next day's results.

+## Dependencies required

+For the best results, use a virtual environment in Python.
+You can use `python venv -m /path/to/env` to create.

+Use `pip install` on your raspberry pi for the following:

+- waveshare-epaper
+- pillow
+- gpiozero
+- gpiod
+- lgpio
+- requests